lsst-dm/dmtn-056/describing-datasets.rst

 Transition
 ^^^^^^^^^^

-The allowed values for "storage" entries in v14 Butler policy files are analogous to DatasetMetatypes.
+The allowed values for "storage" entries in v14 Butler policy files are analogous to StorageClasss.

 Python API
 ^^^^^^^^^^

-.. py:class:: DatasetMetatype
+.. py:class:: StorageClass

-    An abstract base class whose subclasses are :ref:`DatasetMetatypes <DatasetMetatype>`.
+    An abstract base class whose subclasses are :ref:`StorageClasss <StorageClass>`.

     .. py:attribute:: subclasses

         Concrete class attribute: provided by the base class.

-        A dictionary holding all :py:class:`DatasetMetatype` subclasses,
+        A dictionary holding all :py:class:`StorageClass` subclasses,
         keyed by their :py:attr:`name` attributes.

     .. py:attribute:: name